sunnya97/ethereum-developers-guide/dev-environment-i/remix.md

 # Remix and Metamask

 Remix and Metamask work together to create a very low-impact smart contract development environment.
-Though you will have to move to other tools in the future, Remix and Metamask should be able to get you through your first smart contract writing and deployment.
+Though you will have to move to other tools in the future, Remix and Metamask should be able to get you through your first smart contract development and deployment.

 ###### [MetaMask](https://www.youtube.com/watch?v=6Gf_kRE4MJU) \[3 min video\]